grumat/BmpTrace2Win/README.md

 # BmpTrace2Win

-A tool to link TraceSWO USB pipe output from the Black Magic Probe to a Raw TCP port.
+A tool to link TraceSWO USB pipe output from the Black Magic Probe to the console or a Raw TCP port.

 ## Motivation